Raiondesu/vuse-rx/docs/api/refs.md

 // Once count changes - countStr changes too
 // and vice versa,
-// according to the rules in the map. const countStr = syncRef(count, { to: String, from: Number });
+// according to the rules in the map. const countStr = syncRef( count, // ref to bind
+  {
+    // how to convert value when mapping to the resulting ref
+    to: String,
+    // how to convert value when mapping from the resulting ref
+    from: Number
+  }
+);

 // one-way binding
-// Once count changes - countInputStr changes too,
+// Once countInputStr changes - count changes too,
 // according to the rules in the map.
-// But if countInputStr changes - count stays the same const countInputStr = syncRef(count, { to: String });
+// But if count changes - countInputStr stays the same const countInputStr = syncRef(count, { from: Number }, '');
 ```

 Every variable is exposed to `window`,\